theMagicalKarp/python-xml-parsing-benchmark/README.md

 http://www.codinghorror.com/blog/2008/06/regular-expressions-now-you-have-two-problems.html

-Next we can note that when parsing the small xml file the diferences between each library is negligible.
-However when we start to scale with a larger xml file the lxml iter parser has the fastest average.
+Next we can note that when parsing the small xml file the diferences between each library was negligible.
+However when we started to scale with a larger xml file the lxml iter parser had the fastest average.
-Expat was also a close contender to the lxml libraries but had some flaws some of which included the inability to abort parsing when the expected results were found.
+Expat was also a close contender to the lxml libraries but had some flaws.
+Some of these flaws included the inability to abort parsing when the expected results were found.
-We also found issues with minidom which was unable to run the 100 megabyte file because when the library loaded the file into memory it became bloated and unable to finish even the first test.
+We also had issues with minidom because it was unable to run the 100 megabyte file.
+When ever the library loaded the file into memory it became bloated and unable to finish the first test.
 It took up 6 gigs of memory before I had to kill it.
-Overall most of the lxml libraries preformed well and I was extremely satisfied with the iter parsing's simplicity, scaling, and speed.
+Overall most of the lxml libraries preformed well and I was satisfied with the iter parsing's simplicity, scaling, and speed.